Martell0x1/OWASP-Top-10/README.md

 [A01-Acess Control](#a01--2021-broken-acess-control----------------a-05-2017)
 ---

+# Authentication.
+- confirms thaat the user who say they are (eta meen?)

+# session managment
+- a way to identify which subseequent HTTP requrests are beign made by each user (ya3ne lama azoor authenticated pages (edit profile) instead of entring the password and username on each page , we use session managment)

+# access control
+- determine wether the user is allowed to do the action they intened to do (authorization)

 # A01--2021-Broken Acess Control <--------------> (A-05-2017)
 - Access control is the application of constraints on who or what is authorized to perform actions or access resources.
 In the context of web applications, access control is dependent on authentication and session management:
         - Authentication confirms that the user is who they say they are.